Does Circumcision Make Men’s Penises Smaller?

 Furthermore, an informal study conducted by Dr. Christopher Fletcher, M.D. found that the adult penises of men circumcised as infants are 8mm (3/8″) shorter than their intact counterparts.
 Dr. Fletcher is an assistant clinical professor of family and community medicine at the University of New Mexico School of Medicine.
 Dr. Fletcher’s conclusions arise from a study of men 18 years and older seeking medical care.
 The vast majority of his subjects had circumcisions soon after birth for non-medical reasons.

-Another study published in the Canadian Urological Association Journal concluded, “this study shows that NMC (Neonatal Male Circumcision) was associated with shorter penile length.”
-They go one to report, “NMC [Circumcision] can also remove the loose flap of skin that covers and protects the rounded top part of the penis that contains nerves, blood vessels, and a tiny part of muscle, which can lead to shorter penile length.”
+Another study published in the Canadian Urological Association Journal concluded, “this study shows that NMC (Newborn Male Circumcision) was associated with shorter penile length.”
+They go one to report, “NMC [Newborn Male Circumcision] can also remove the loose flap of skin that covers and protects the rounded top part of the penis that contains nerves, blood vessels, and a tiny part of muscle, which can lead to shorter penile length.”

 Circumcision should now be considered a man-made handicap that is inflicted upon millions of baby boys every year.
 Parents that have been mislead into circumcising their sons for make-believe health benefits may have actually stunted the growth of their son’s penis.